 To fabricate the device, the PDMS microfluidic mold was aligned under a microscope on the array of wells so that each row of wells was centered within the channels.
 Once the two PDMS pieces were reversibly sealed, cells were deposited in the five inlet reservoirs and flowed through the channels under negative pressure.
 The outlet was connected to a syringe pump (New Era Pump Systems Inc.) by polyethylene tubing, and the flow was regulated by operating the pump under either positive or negative pressures.
-To minimize the formation of bubbles within the microwells, ethanol was flowed through the channels at $>10~\mu l min^{-1}$, followed by a PBS wash.
-The channels were tested for leakage by flowing a visible dye such as Trypan blue in alternating lanes under negative pressure at $5-10~\mu l min^{-1}$.
-To seed the cells, $25-50~\mu l$ of each cell suspension (3 \times 107 cells ml-1) was deposited in the inlet reservoir of a unique microchannel and flowed through the channel at a flowrate of 2-5 μ l min-1 under negative pressure.
+To minimize the formation of bubbles within the microwells, ethanol was flowed through the channels at >10 μ l min-1, followed by a PBS wash.
+The channels were tested for leakage by flowing a visible dye such as Trypan blue in alternating lanes under negative pressure at 5-10 μ l min-1.
+To seed the cells, 25-50 μ l of each cell suspension (3 \times 107 cells ml-1) was deposited in the inlet reservoir of a unique microchannel and flowed through the channel at a flowrate of $2-5 \ \mu l \ min^{-1}$ under negative pressure.
 In most experiments, negative pressures applied at the outlet were used in order to eliminate leakage and the need for multiple syringe pumps.
 To sediment the cells into the microwells, the flow was stopped for 10 min.
 Excess cells were removed by aspirating the cells from the inlet reservoir with a pipette, and flowing medium through the channels at flowrate of 5 μ l min-1.
 Once the cells were captured in the wells, the PDMS molds were put into a PBS bath, and the microfluidic mold was gently peeled from the substrate.
 This step was required in most cases where the cells had not adhered within the channels to ensure that the cells remained in the wells.

 To allow for the delivery of multiple fluids to the patterned cells, secondary microfluidic molds were placed orthogonally on the cell arrays.
 In this process, the PDMS mold containing the multiphenotype cell arrays was dried in regions around the microwell array.
-Subsequently another PDMS microfluidic mold containing an array of channels was aligned and pressed onto the substrate, forming a secondary PDMS mold.
+Subsequently another PDMS microfluidic mold containing an array of channels was aligned and pressed onto the substrate, forming a second set of microfluidic channels.